Nicholas Christakis: Books

 Christakis' third book, Blueprint: The Evolutionary Origins of a Good Society, was published by Little, Brown Spark in 2019 (ISBN 978-0316230032).
 It made The New York Times Best Seller list in its debut week.
 It was widely and favorably reviewed.
 For instance, Bill Gates described the book as "optimistic and terrific."
 Blueprint explores the idea that evolution has given humans a suite of beneficial capacities, including love, friendship, social networks, cooperation, and learning; humans have innate proclivities to make a good society, one that is similar worldwide.
 "For too long," Christakis writes, "the scientific community has been overly focused on the dark side of our biological heritage: our capacity for tribalism, violence, selfishness, and cruelty.
 The bright side has been denied the attention it deserves."
 Overall, Blueprint advances an argument about sociodicy, that is, the "vindication of society despite its failures".
+It proposes a list of eight attributes of societies that are innately favored due to human evolutionary history.

 Christakis' fourth book, Apollo's Arrow: The Profound and Enduring Impact of Coronavirus on the Way We Live, was published by Little, Brown Spark in October 2020 (ISBN 978-0316628228).
-It was widely and favorably reviewed, and the book has been called "magisterial", "gripping", and "provocative".
+It was widely and favorably reviewed and was called "magisterial", "gripping", and "provocative".
 It was long-listed for the PEN America EO Wilson Literary Science Writing Award.
-Apollo's Arrow provides an account of the origins and course of the COVID-19 pandemic and its likely end, biologically and also socially (in what Christakis has compared to the Roaring Twenties of the 20th century).
+Apollo's Arrow provides an account of the origins and course of the COVID-19 pandemic and its end, biologically and socially (in what Christakis has compared to the Roaring Twenties of the 20th century).
 In essence, the book argues that "plagues are not new to our species — they are just new to us".

-Christakis also co-edited two clinical textbooks on end-of-life care, published by Oxford University Press.
+Christakis has also co-edited two clinical textbooks on end-of-life care: Prognosis in advanced cancer (2008) and the Oxford Textbook of Palliative Medicine (2009), both published by Oxford University Press.